Unofficial OpenGL Software Development Kit 0.5.0

 The main issue is finding good, well-maintained libraries that can do these.
 Libraries that rely on compatibility profiles are not acceptable for the SDK, yet most of the available libraries that perform these tasks do.

 They do not have to be C++, but they should have no additional dependencies outside of the absolutely necessary.
-For instance, FreeType2 would be essential for any font library, as there's no way anyone should be expected to reinvent that wheel.
-But outside of that, there should be no extra dependencies.
+For instance, FreeType2 would be essential for any beyond the most basic font library, as there's no way anyone should be expected to reinvent that wheel.
+But outside of something that essential, there should be no extra dependencies.

 The MIT License is preferable, but similar BSD-style licenses are also accepted.
 Since the SDK uses static linking (for ease of use reasons), GPL and LGPL libraries are not acceptable.